emilysheen/personal-website/content/home/about.md

   year = 2016

 [[education.courses]]
-  course = "BBA in Business Economics" institution = "The University of Arizona" year = 2016
+  course = "BSBA in Business Economics" institution = "The University of Arizona" year = 2016